api3dao/vitepress-docs/docs/guides/dapis/call-dapi-dapiserver/index.md

 ## 4. MetaMask and Mumbai

 The dAPI used for this guide is **AVAX/USD** on the Polygon Mumbai testnet.
-You will be deploying the smart contract `mySmartContract.sol` onto Mumbai.
+You will be deploying the smart contract `MyContract.sol` onto Mumbai.
 If you do not have Mumbai setup in MetaMask use the MetaMask criteria below to add Mumbai to MetaMask.

 ::: details Expand to view: MetaMask criteria for Mumbai.